P.F. Chang's Kung Pao Chicken (Copycat Recipe)

 Why This Kung Pao Chicken Recipe Works

-• 24-hour alkaline soy brine, the same one P.F.
-Chang’s uses on almost all their proteins, keeps the chicken juicy and tender even after deep-frying
+- 24-hour alkaline soy brine, the same one I use across the P.F.
+Chang's proteins, keeps the chicken juicy and tender even after deep-frying

-• Sambal Oelek chili paste from Huy Fong, the exact brand the restaurant uses, for the right balance of heat and chili flavor
+- Sambal Oelek chili paste from Huy Fong, the brand that won out in testing, for the right balance of heat and chili flavor

 Ingredients You'll Need

 Chicken breast.
-P.F.
-Chang’s uses regular boneless, skinless chicken breast, cubed into 1-inch pieces.
+Regular boneless, skinless chicken breast, cubed into 1-inch pieces.
 The cutting technique matters: split the breast horizontally first, then cut lengthwise into strips, then crosswise into cubes.
-Most people cut the pieces too large, and they don’t cook evenly during the deep fry.
+Most people cut the pieces too large, and they don't cook evenly during the deep fry.

 Baking soda.
 Dissolved in water with soy sauce, baking soda raises the pH on the surface of the meat and prevents the protein strands from tightening during high-heat cooking.
 If you've added baking soda directly to chicken before and noticed a soapy or metallic aftertaste, the diluted brine solves that problem entirely.

 Potato starch.
-P.F.
-Chang’s dredges their Kung Pao chicken in potato starch.
+Potato starch, not cornstarch, is what got the coating right in my tests.
 You can find it at most Asian grocery stores or on Amazon in small bags.
 It produces a lighter, crispier coating than cornstarch, and it holds its texture better once the sauce is added.

-Minor’s Original Chicken Base.
-This is the chicken bouillon P.F.
-Chang’s uses for the sauce base.
+Minor's Original Chicken Base.
+This is the chicken bouillon I landed on for the sauce base.
 It comes as a paste in a tub.
-If you can’t find it, both Knorr and Lee Kum Kee chicken bouillon powder will work for this recipe.
+If you can't find it, both Knorr and Lee Kum Kee chicken bouillon powder will work for this recipe.

 Mushroom dark soy sauce.
-P.F.
-Chang’s uses the Lee Kum Kee version.
+For this I go with the Lee Kum Kee mushroom version.
 Dark soy sauce is added more for color than for flavor, but the mushroom version has extra savoriness from mushroom seasoning.
 Any dark soy sauce will work as a substitute.

 Sambal Oelek.
 This is an Indonesian chili paste made with chilis, salt, and vinegar.
-P.F.
-Chang’s uses the Huy Fong brand, the same company that makes Sriracha.
-You’ll often find Sambal Oelek and Huy Fong’s Chili Garlic Sauce right next to each other on the shelf.
+The Huy Fong brand, from the same company that makes Sriracha, is the one that got me closest.
+You'll often find Sambal Oelek and Huy Fong's Chili Garlic Sauce right next to each other on the shelf.
 Either one works for this dish.
 The only difference is the Chili Garlic Sauce has garlic in it.

 Dehydrated minced garlic.
 You can find this at most grocery stores in the spice aisle.
-P.F.
-Chang’s uses it instead of fresh garlic for two reasons: it doesn’t burn and stick to the hot wok as easily, and it has a smoother, more concentrated garlic flavor.
+I use it instead of fresh garlic for two reasons: it doesn't burn and stick to the hot wok as easily, and it has a smoother, more concentrated garlic flavor.
 To prepare it, soak in hot water for 20-30 minutes, then drain completely before using.
 Once rehydrated, it keeps in the fridge for about a week.

 Dried red chilis.
 When buying these, make sure they're flexible and don't snap when you bend them.
 Brittle chilis are old and won't give you the right flavor or color.
 You can find them at most Asian grocery stores, and many Western grocery stores carry them too.

 Sesame oil.
-P.F.
-Chang’s uses Lee Kum Kee pure sesame oil as a finishing oil for its rich, nutty flavor.
+I finish with Lee Kum Kee pure sesame oil for its rich, nutty flavor.
 If you can only find toasted sesame oil, that will also work.

 Celery.
 The only vegetable in this dish.
 Celery has long fibers that can get stuck in your teeth during a stir-fry, so proper prep makes a real difference.
 I'll cover the technique in the tips section below.